lshlyapnikov/demux-cpp/README.md

 # C++ Lock-free Demultiplexer Queue

 **A Lock-free, Thread-safe, Shared Memory Friendly Demultiplexer Queue** designed for high-performance concurrent programming.
 This queue supports a single producer (publisher) and multiple consumers (subscribers), ensuring efficient data distribution without the need for locking mechanisms.
-The architecture is optimized for shared memory environments, making it ideal for applications that require fast, non-blocking communication between threads.
+The queue features zero-copy on the consumer side and is optimized for shared memory environments, making it ideal for applications requiring fast, non-blocking communication between threads or processes.

 _Description generated with the assistance of ChatGPT._